-The airline industry is particularly sensitive to changes in economic conditions: a continued recessionary environment would negatively impact Ryanair's result of operations.
+The airline industry is particularly sensitive to changes in economic conditions: a continued recessionary environment would negatively impact Ryanair's results of operations.
 Ryanair's operations and the airline industry in general are sensitive to changes in economic conditions.
-Unfavorable economic conditions such as government austerity measures, the impact of Covid-19 lockdowns of the European economy, the uncertainty relating to the Eurozone and the U.K. following Brexit, high unemployment rates, constrained credit markets and increased business operating costs could lead to reduced spending by both leisure and business passengers.
+Unfavorable economic conditions such as government austerity measures, the impact of Covid-19, the uncertainty relating to the Eurozone and the U.K. following Brexit, geopolitical tensions, economic instability as a consequence of Russia's invasion of Ukraine, high unemployment rates, constrained credit markets and continuing inflationary pressures could lead to reduced spending by both leisure and business passengers.
 Unfavorable economic conditions, such as the conditions persisting as of the date hereof, also tend to impact Ryanair's ability to raise fares to counteract increased fuel and other operating costs.
-A continued recessionary environment, combined with austerity measures by European governments and Brexit-related uncertainty in the U.K., will likely negatively impact Ryanair's operating results.
+A continued recessionary and/or inflationary environment, combined with austerity measures by European governments, restricted or less accommodative monetary policies, uncertainties resulting from Brexit and uncertainties, sanctions, trade and travel restrictions and fuel and gas shortages resulting from Russia's invasion of Ukraine, will likely negatively impact Ryanair's operating results.
 It could also restrict the Company's ability to grow passenger volumes, secure new airports and launch new routes and bases, and could have a material adverse effect on its financial results.
+See "-Geopolitical uncertainties and an increase of trade protectionism could have a material adverse effect on Ryanair's business, results of operation and financial condition" below.

 The introduction of government/environmental taxes or prohibitions on travel could damage Ryanair's ability to grow and could have a material adverse impact on operations.
 Travel taxes are levied on a per passenger basis in a number of Ryanair markets for example in the U.K., Air Passenger Duty (APD) is charged at £13 per adult passenger.
-In Germany there is an air passenger tax of €12.90 and similar taxes exist in Morocco (MAD100), Sweden (SEK63) and Italy (municipal taxes of €6.50, Rome at €7.50) amongst others.
+In Germany there is an air passenger tax of €13.03 and similar taxes exist in Morocco (MAD193), Sweden (SEK62), Hungary (€10 on short-haul traffic from July 1, 2022) and Italy (municipal taxes of €6.50, Rome at €7.50) amongst others.
 These taxes are levied as a flat amount per departing passenger and account for a higher percentage when applied to low fares.
 In Ryanair's experience the imposition of travel taxes reduces the growth potential of a market as fares do not increase by the amount of the tax.
-In most markets transfer passengers are exempt from these taxes and as a result they distort the market by giving an unfair subsidy to inefficient high cost airlines who operate connecting flight networks.
+In most markets, transfer passengers are exempt from these taxes and as a result they distort the market by giving an unfair subsidy to inefficient high-cost airlines who operate connecting flight networks.
+For example, from April 1, 2022, Belgium has introduced a new tax on departing passengers with an exemption for transfer passengers.

-The introduction of government taxes on travel has had a negative impact on passenger volumes, particularly given the current period of decreased economic activity within the industry as a result of the Covid-19 pandemic.
+The introduction of government taxes on travel has had a negative impact on passenger volumes, particularly given the impact of the Covid-19 pandemic within the industry.
 The introduction of further government taxes on travel across Europe could have a material adverse effect on Ryanair's financial results.